 The Golden Hour is a critical period wherein a person who receives medical attention within one hour of an incident has a significantly higher chance of surviving/recovering than a person who does not.
-As a result, the modern ambulance system has largely evolved around the idea of getting patients to the hospital within the hour.
+As a result, the modern ambulance system has largely revolved around the idea of getting patients to the hospital within the hour.
 However, this is far from the only strategy that healthcare providers employ.
 A Mobile Medical Centre (MMC), sometimes colloquially referred to an Ambulance Hospital, is a vehicle that has all the equipment and personnel required to conduct complicated medical procedures, run advanced diagnostic tests, and if necessary, treat patients onsite.
-This is radically different to the standard operating philosophy of ambulances, which focuses on getting the patient to the hospital on time and merely keeping them alive for the duration of the journey.
+This is radically different from the standard operating philosophy of ambulances, which focuses on getting the patient to the hospital on time and merely keeping them alive for the duration of the journey.

 As such, there are two main classes of ambulances, BLS (Basic Life Support) and ALS (Advanced Life Support).
 BLS vehicles are equipped with basic diagnostic and monitoring devices and medicines and dressing material.
 They are intended to carry non-critical cases and those which need basic monitoring.
-ALS ambulances on the other hand, are well equipped with life saving devices.
-They are dispatched to deal with only the most critically ill cases, and are operated by teams of highly trained EMTs, doctors, and technicians.
-ALS vehicles are stocked with basic diagnostic instruments (stethoscope, BP machine, torch, thermometer etc.), emergency lifesaving medicines, I.V. fluids, oxygen cylinders, AMBU bags, dressing material and stretchers.
+ALS ambulances, on the other hand, are well equipped with life-saving devices.
+They are dispatched to deal with only the most critically ill cases and are operated by teams of highly trained EMTs, doctors, and technicians.
+ALS vehicles are stocked with basic diagnostic instruments (stethoscope, BP machine, torch, thermometer, etc.), emergency lifesaving medicines, I.V. fluids, oxygen cylinders, AMBU bags, dressing material, and stretchers.
 Some of the other equipment you can find in these ambulances include the pulse oximeters (to monitor level of oxygen in the blood), cardiac monitors (to monitor heart rhythm), defibrillators (to give shock to the heart which has stopped pumping), ventilators (to give artificial breaths), infusion pumps (to inject emergency medicines in a controlled manner) and suction machines (to suck out secretions in mouth to clear air passage).

-Some of the more advanced ALS ambulances have features that rival those of small medical centres, and as such can serve as a reasonable alternative in situations where taking a patient to the hospital simply isn’t possible.
+Some of the more advanced ALS ambulances have features that rival those of small medical centers, and as such can serve as a reasonable alternative in situations where taking a patient to the hospital simply isn’t possible.
 In a country like India, these types of vehicles have several crucial advantages in improving patient survivability for the following reasons:

-The country’s infrastructure, outside of major city centres, is far from well developed, and access to several smaller villages and hamlets is restricted to dirt tracks.
-This terrain is difficult for most vehicles to quickly navigate, and in emergency situations this seriously hinders patient survivability.
+The country’s infrastructure, outside of major city centers, is far from well developed, and access to several smaller villages and hamlets is restricted to dirt tracks.
+This terrain is difficult for most vehicles to quickly navigate, and in emergency situations, this seriously hinders patient survivability.
 Even in urban areas, the traffic caused by narrow roads and poor city planning severely hampers an ambulance’s ability to transfer patients to medical facilities in time.
-As a result, it is simply impossible to transport patients to hospitals and medical centres within the golden hour, which makes mobile medical units a major asset in such situations.
+As a result, it is simply impossible to transport patients to hospitals and medical centers within the golden hour, which makes mobile medical units a major asset in such situations.

 While India has the second largest population in the world, given the sheer size of the country, rural communities are largely isolated and relatively small.
-This presents a major challenge for private healthcare providers for whom catering to such small groups is simply not profitable and to the government, which lacks the economic resources to set up healthcare centres in such isolated communities.
+This presents a major challenge for private healthcare providers for whom catering to such small groups is simply not profitable and to the government, which lacks the economic resources to set up healthcare centers in such isolated communities.
 With that said, these people have a right to quality, just like everyone else, and mobile medical units are an excellent way to ensure that they get the care they need, especially in emergency situations.
 A single ambulance hospital can cover several small communities, and in many ways, serve as an alternative to a local hospital, at a fraction of the cost.